No jobs are currently available.

 Chlamydia and Gonorrhoea Testing

 Chlamydia and Gonorrhoea are common sexually transmitted infections affecting both men and women and can be transmitted through unprotected oral, vaginal and anal sex.
-Sometimes they are not easily noticed and can lead on to more serious problems
+Sometimes they are not easily noticed and can lead on to more severe problems

 Sexual Health and HIV Testing